Funds transfer pricing: Banking and finance

+FTP therefore functions as a revenue "adjustment" made to the bank's balance sheet to reflect the cost of funding, based on the bank's cost of borrowing at the time of origination.

+The value assigned to a deposit account would thus be equal to the difference between the cost of an equivalent term borrowing, less the cost that is being paid on the instrument; a loan, likewise would return a profit of its interest less the rate paid to treasury.

-FTP is, therefore, a revenue adjustment made to the bank's balance sheet to reflect the cost of funding.
-For example, a business unit which manages funds for high-net-worth individuals will create cash which is held on deposit.
+For example, a business unit which manages funds for High-net-worth individuals will create cash which is held on deposit.
 That deposit will accrue interest and therefore the wealth business unit's profits will have to be increased by the deposit interest which can easily be calculated by using the prevailing rate of interest.

+Failure to calculate FTP correctly can, however, cause loans to be much less profitable than they initially appear.
-This approach became problematic during the Financial crisis of 2007–2008 because actual interest rates paid began to differ from published rates such as LIBOR or bank base rates.

-With poor credit availability, the profit adjustment made in favour of depositing business units were effectively understated.
-This had been less of an issue when banks' borrowing costs were close to base rates or quoted rates such as LIBOR.
+The "opportunity cost" approach, outlined above, therefore became problematic during the 2008 financial crisis.
+There, actual interest rates paid began to differ from published rates such as LIBOR or bank base rates, and with poor credit availability, the profit adjustment made in favour of depositing business units were effectively understated.
+(This had been less of an issue when banks' borrowing costs were close to base rates or quoted rates such as LIBOR.)

-Failure to calculate FTP correctly can thus cause loans to be much less profitable than they initially appear and the fact that banks have extended unprofitable loans is a key factor in the recent financial crisis.

-One important issue to be considered in calculating FTP is the need to value funding costs on an at arm's length basis.
-To understand at arm's length, one has to understand how relationships affect behaviour.
-Some conventional transfer pricing issues can be considered to explore this.
-A good example is a father selling a home to his son.
-The value of such a transfer may not be considered to be the same as what would be achieved on the open market.
-Similarly, businesses often manipulate sales of assets through inter-company trades to maximise profitability in low tax environments.
+A further important issue is the need to value funding costs on an arm's length basis.

-In banking terms, the fact that a loan is made between business units may reflect agreed or contracted recognition of (too low in the financial crisis) costs rather than prevailing actual accurate funding costs and this is both an important audit concern and of taxation interest as transfer pricing affects where and in which business unit profit is reported.
+Thus the fact that a loan is made between business units may reflect agreed or contracted recognition of costs (too low in the financial crisis), rather than prevailing actual accurate funding costs.

+Note that this is additionally an important audit concern and of taxation interest as transfer pricing affects where and in which business unit profit is reported.

+Accurate calculation of charges and credits is therefore critical.